Search

 Duration: 17 minutes

-Robert Fuchs had already achieved international acclaim with the composition of his first serenade in 1874.
-He is recognised as one of the most significant Austrian composers of the late Romantic period.
-Notable among his students were Gustav Mahler, Hugo Wolf, Jean Sibelius, Richard Strauss and Franz Schmidt.
-The resplendence of Vienna around 1900 can be experienced musically in his works.
+Robert Fuchs composed his first serenade in 1874, which made him famous beyond Austria’s borders.
+He is considered one of the most important Austrian representatives of late Romanticism.
+His students included Gustav Mahler, Hugo Wolf, Jean Sibelius, Richard Strauss and Franz Schmidt.
+The splendor of Vienna around 1900 can be experienced musically in his works.

 Recording: Péridot Salzburg, Peter Peinstingl